We all know that our country's critical infrastructure is vitally important to our national defense and economy,...

 - Communicating cybersecurity requirements with stakeholders such as employees, suppliers, customers, etc.

-- Identifying opportunities for new or revised cybersecurity standards, policies and procedures
+- Identifying opportunities for or revised cybersecurity standards, policies and procedures

 - Ensuring privacy and civil liberties are addressed during cybersecurity operations